-- 12. It is the Recruiting Manager's responsibility to carefully check references and to ensure that the information provided is sufficient to enable a decision to be made. - 13.
+- 10. It is the Recruiting Manager's responsibility to carefully check references and to ensure that the information provided is sufficient to enable a decision to be made. - 11.
 If the information provided is not sufficient or raises concerns, you may consider following up with a telephone call or email to the referee.
 Please seek advice from your HR or Recruitment Advisor.
-Please see paragraphs 21 to 24. - 14.
-Once you are satisfied with the references and, subject to other preemployment checks being completed, you will be able to confirm the offer of employment to the applicant and agree a start date. - 15.
-If a Referee refuses to provide a reference, it is recommended that you seek consent from the applicant to approach another employer or person who can verify information provided.
-Please make a note of the refusal and reasons why where possible.
+Please see paragraphs 21 to 24. - 12.
+Once you are satisfied with the references and, subject to other preemployment checks being completed, you will be able to confirm the offer of employment to the applicant and agree a start date. - 13.
+If a Referee refuses to provide a reference, it is recommended that you seek consent from the applicant to approach another employer or person who can complete the reference template.
+Please make a note of the refusal and reasons why.

-Jobs which involve work in "regulated activity" or with vulnerable group
+Jobs which involve work in "regulated activity" or with a vulnerable group

-16. For posts based in schools and those which have access to children, young people and/or adults at risk, the Council reserves the right to approach other employers named in the application.

-- 17. Where an applicant is not currently working with children, young people and/or adults at risk, but has done so in the past, a reference must also be obtained from the last employer with whom the applicant was employed and worked with children, young people and/or adults at risk, as appropriate. - 18.
-Schools are recommended to seek 2 references from all shortlisted applicants prior to interview.
-Further guidance is available at Keeping Learners Safe WG Guidance
+- 14. For posts based in schools and those which have access to children, young people and/or adults at risk, the Council reserves the right to approach other employers named in the application. - 15.
+Where an applicant is not currently working with children, young people and/or adults at risk, but has done so in the past, a reference must also be obtained from the last employer with whom the applicant was employed and worked with children, young people and/or adults at risk, as appropriate. - 16.
+We recommend that recruiting managers in schools seek two references from all shortlisted applicants prior to interview.
+Further guidance is available at Keeping Learners Safe Welsh Government Guidance